 him from one of the stone gutters erected under the eaves of the cells.
 Though his relations and friends cried, “Our son is gone mad; his confession is but the outcome of his distemper and the raving of lunacy, and it is unlawful to inflict on him the death penalty,” he continued to exclaim, “I am in my right mind, perfect in service and sacrifice.”

-… Now he had a sweet young child; and they, hoping to work upon his parental love, brought the boy to him that he might renounce his faith.
+‘… Now he had a sweet young child; and they, hoping to work upon his parental love, brought the boy to him that he might renounce his faith.
 But he only said,—

 “Begone, and bait your snares for other quarry; The ‘Anka’s nest is hard to reach and high.”

-So they shot him in the presence of his Master, and laid his faithful and upright form in the dust, while his pure and victorious spirit, freed from the prison of earth and the cage of the body, soared to the branches of the Lote-tree beyond which there is no passing.
+‘So they shot him in the presence of his Master, and laid his faithful and upright form in the dust, while his pure and victorious spirit, freed from the prison of earth and the cage of the body, soared to the branches of the Lote-tree beyond which there is no passing.
 [And the Bāb cried out with a loud voice, “Verily thou shalt be with me in Paradise.”]

 ‘Now after this, when they had suspended His Holiness in like manner, the Shaḳaḳi regiment received orders to fire, and discharged their pieces in a single volley.
 But of all the shots fired none took effect, save two bullets, which respectively struck the two ropes by which His Holiness was suspended on either side, and severed them.
 The Bāb fell to the ground, and took refuge in the adjacent room.
 As soon as